vox-1/vox-1.github.io/index.md

 ## Education

+- Nanjing University of Aeronautics and Astronautics    <p align='right'>2020-    </p>

+Ph.
+D. candidate of Computer Science and Technology

-- Nanjing University of Aeronautics and Astronautics                                                                                                           2020-.
+- Nanjing University of Aeronautics and Astronautics    <p align='right'>2020-2022</p>

+Master of Computer Science and Technology

-- Nanjing University of Information and Technology                                                                                                             2015-2019
+- Nanjing University of Information and Technology      <p align='right'>2015-2019</p>

+Bachelor of Information Engineering